natebrunelle/cs4102_su20/markdown/quizzes.md

 ## Quiz 4: Dynamic Programming

-This quiz will be based off of all content convered relating to Dynamic PRogramming algorithms (which we concluded on March 30).
+This quiz will be based off of all content convered relating to Dynamic Programming algorithms (which we concluded on March 30).
 The Quiz will consist of multiple choice questions and written questions.
 You should solve the written questions on your own paper, then scan/photograph and upload your solutions to gradescope.
 Your 60 minutes includes the time to do this, so please have a plan before you begin the quiz.

 Here is what you may be expected to do on the quiz: